Superconductivity model for a spin-vortex checkerboard: Introduction

-Beyond 1/8-doped lanthanum cuprates, the generic situation possibly involves the fluctuating counterpart of the static spin-vortex texture used in the present work.
+As further argued in Section~\ref{scenarios}, the generic setting in cuprates beyond 1/8-doped lanthanum family, possibly, involves the fluctuating counterpart of the static spin-vortex texture used in the present work.
 These fluctuations are likely caused by system's proximity to the threshold of electronic phase separation \cite{Fine2008}.
 They are expected to couple spin, charge and lattice degrees of freedom --- see e.g.\cite{Egami2010}.
-In this respect, the spin-vortex checkerboard just suggests us the coupling connectivity between low-energy fermionic states.
-We assume that in other cuprate families, such as, for example, bismuth cuprates, the inhomogeneous patterns have the character of checkerboard, where regions of strong antiferromagentic spin correlations alternate with the regions of suppressed antiferromagnetic correlations, but the size of these regions may be different for different dopings, and the doping dependence of that size may be different for different cuprate families.
+In this respect, our model illustrates the potential of the general two-component scenarios\cite{Ranninger2010,Pawlowski2010} in the limit of initially localized components for describing the superconductivity in cuprates.
+In such scenarios, the first component represents unpaired fermions, while the second component represents preformed fermionic pairs.
+The spin-vortex checkerboard just suggests us the coupling connectivity between the low-energy fermionic states.
+We assume that in other cuprate families, the inhomogeneous patterns have a two-dimensional character, checkerboard-like or more disordered, where regions of stronger and weaker antiferromagnetic correlations alternate with other, but the size of these regions may be different for different dopings, and the doping dependence of that size may be different for different cuprate families.
 This would be consistent with rather diverse phenomenology summarized in Ref.\cite{Comin2016}.
-A possible difference of the generic situation from that of 1/8-doped lanthanum cuprates may be that, generically, there are no static long-range correlations between spin polarizations of different antiferromagnetically ordered regions.
-We further note that the charge modulation period of 4 lattice sites associated with the spin vortex checkerboard also roughly represents the overall typical behavior across all cuprate families\cite{Comin2016}.
-As it stands, our model illustrates the potential of the general two-component scenarios\cite{Ranninger2010,Pawlowski2010} in the limit of initially localized components for describing the superconductivity in cuprates.
-In such scenarios, the first component represents unpaired fermions, while the second component represents preformed fermionic pairs.
+The dimensionality of charge modulations was, in particular, discussed for the yttrium family of curates in Refs.\cite{comin2015broken,fine2016comment,comin2016comment}.